Bachelor of Business (Management)

 The Bachelor of Business (Management) incorporates the Core Body of Knowledge in Business that is recommended by the Australian Institute of Management (AIM).

 Students may be able to shorten the length of this course through qualifications obtained from other formal studies.
-AQF qualifications and Statements of Attainment issued by other registered training organisation and education providers may be recognised by Cambridge International College.
+AQF qualifications and Statements of Attainment issued by other registered training organisation and education providers may be recognised by CIC Higher Education.
 Students who wish to apply for Advanced Standing should contact the College for information on eligibility.

 Professional & Community Engagement